Want to become a general contractor in Arizona — but have no idea how to get started? It’s easier than you might think.

 If you’re passionate about home improvement and ready to make it your career, here’s your step-by-step guide.

-Getting a license also sets you up for success.
+Getting an Arizona contractors license also sets you up for success.
 A license will:

 A license also requires that you carry general liability and business insurance, such as workers compensation.
 These policies protect you, your company’s assets (like tools, equipment, and vehicles), and your employees in case something goes wrong.